DeniKucevic/electron-mini-subscription-manager/README.md

 ![image.png](media_Macaw/8310c46e-ca86-485d-81d6-a12059b713a1_image.png)

-In the top right corder is "add new user" button wich will open a modal to fill out the data of the new user:
+In the top right corder is "add new user" button which will open a modal to fill out the data of the new user:

 ![image.png](media_Macaw/a6943b85-54d1-4245-af60-cf0704728062_image.png)